signalfx/splunk-otel-java/README.md

 ### Basic Configuration

-The service name resource attribute is the only configuration option that is required by the javaagent.
+The service name resource attribute is the only configuration option that needs to be specified.
 You can set it by adding a `service.name` attribute as shown in the [example above](#getting-started).

 A couple other configuration options that may need to be changed or set are: